yifeifang/cse481wi18/Lab-13:-Creating-Interactive-Visualizations-in-RViz-using-InteractiveMarkers.md

 - Look at the Code API.
 How do you erase a marker from the server?
 - How do you add a right-click menu to a marker?
 - Our demo responds to `InteractiveMarkerFeedback.BUTTON_CLICK` events.
 What other events are there?

+In Lab 15 and your next assignment, you will create interactive markers to control the base of the robot.